eduardoe92/WebSite/README.md

 - **VSCode**: My preferred code editor for developing this project.
 - **Vercel**: The hosting platform I use to deploy my portfolio online.

 #### My portfolio is a showcase of my work as a web developer.
-Here you can explore the projects I have worked on, as well as learn more about me and my experience in the web development world.
+Here you can explore the projects I have worked on, as well as learn more about me, my experience in the web development world, and also download a PDF containing my curriculum vitae.

 ## Languages